 To access this tool, which allows you to edit your translations in a live preview of your website – simply go to the translations tab on your Weglot dashboard and click on the ‘Visual Editor’ tab below.

 Once you do this, you’ll be prompted to the visual editor landing page.
 Click ‘Start Editing’, and you’ll be brought to the homepage of your site.
 As you scroll through your site, you’ll notice that translatable elements are highlighted as below.
-To translate an image, simply click on the pencil icon which is located at the top right-hand corner of each highlighted element.
+To translate an image (one that’s been added to your translations list), simply click on the pencil icon which is located at the top right-hand corner of each highlighted element.

 Much similar to how the process is carried out within your translations list, simply change the URL of the translated language.

 Once you click ‘OK’, this image translation is automatically saved.
 As you are already on your live site, you can simply use the language switcher to change to the other language version of the site and see how the new image looks.
-It’s important to note that you can also use the Visual Editor to translate the image alt-text in the exact same way.
+It’s important to note that you can also use the Visual Editor to translate the image alt-text in the exact same way, as seen in the screenshot above.

 Note: While we’ve only shown you examples of how to translate images in this article, the same method applies to videos and other media types.
 Following the same technique, this can be achieved either through the use of the translations list or via the visual editor.